Short rocky hike in a beautiful gorge with waterfalls plus a viewpoint over a valley.

 Schooleys Mountain Park, Long Valley, NJ 07853.
 Rt 206 N to Chester, L on Main St/Rt 5.
 R on Coleman into Naughright Rd., L on Springtown Rd., L into park.

 Optionally, there is usually a porta in the Cooper Grist Mill lot on the way, or multiple stores around the intersection of Rt 206 and Main St. in Chester.

-0.0 – From the far right corner of the lot, take one of the unmarked paths to Lake George.
-Turn LEFT and follow the edge of the lake to the dam.
+0.0 – From the far end of the parking lot, walk toward the bathroom building and to the edge of the woods where the trailhead is.